andr3slelouch/Optimus-Manager-Indicator/README.md

 [Optimus Manager Indicator]: https://extensions.gnome.org/extension/2908/optimus-manager-indicator/

 Note: The GPU mode activated doesn't show up in the options, by example: When you turn on the PC you are gonna be in Intel mode so Intel option is not gonna be shown.

+### Porting to Gnome 46

+- [x] Porting the extension.js to Gnome 46 (Al least the main part)
+- [ ] Porting the prefs.hs to Gnome 46
+- [ ] Solve memory leaks when deactivate the extension